What other things should a prospective new client know or consider?

 Okay, good question.
 First off, I require that every client have access to the internet as email really is my preferred method of communication.
 (Now, since you are reading this website, we’re gonna go ahead and mark that one “Check!”)

 This next one is a bit unusual…I do require that every client have on file with the IRS a “Tax Information Authorization” (IRS Form 8821) that designates me to get copies of any notices that are sent to you and enables me to call up and speak to the IRS about your account.
 (If you are married, I need one for each spouse.)
 This is non-negotiable.
 This is signed on or before the time we prepare your taxes.
 I also require the same access at the state level.
-In Massachusetts, it is a Power of Attorney for “Web File for Income.”
+In Massachusetts, it is a Power of Attorney for “Mass Tax Connect.”

 Well, now that you mention it, I would ask potential new tax preparation clients to ask themselves a question before reaching out to me.
 “Are you looking for an ongoing professional relationship or is this a one time thing?”

 Charles, seriously, are you preparing my taxes or are you asking me out to dinner?
 I mean honestly.